 \subsection{Applications}

-We apply now the machinery above to a particular case.
+We now apply the machinery above to a particular case.
 Let $\PP(1,2n)$ be the projective space of binary forms of degree $2n$.
-This scheme has a natural action of $\PGLt$ given by $A\cdot f(x,y)=f(A^{-1}(x,y))$, and we want to find a $\GLt$-counterpart for it.
+This scheme has a natural action of $\PGLt$ given by $A\cdot f(x,y)=f(A^{-1}(x,y))$.
+We want to find its $\GLt$-counterpart.

-For doing so, we need to introduce some particular vector bundles over $\bA(2,2)\setminus\{0\}$, where $\bA(2,2)$ denotes as usual the affine space of ternary forms of degree $2$.
-In general, we will indicate with $\bA(n,d)$ the affine space of forms in $n+1$ variables of degree $d$.